elcuervo/minuteman/index.md

 deployed force that allowed the colonies to respond immediately to war threats, hence the name._

+## What makes it so fast?

+Redis makes it fast, stupid fast.
+The core concept of using bit arrays to store information plus the nuclear tornado that powers Redis makes the mixture a fast and furious way to store analytics.

 ## What's the idea behind it?